eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_filtering.rst

     :backlinks: none
     :depth: 1

-Keep in mind that filters are applied in the specific order presented above, meaning that file name filtering is only applied to the entries that pattern-match the category filter, and content filtering is only applied to the entries that pattern-match both category and file name filters.
+It is worth mentioning that filters are applied in the specific order presented above, meaning that file name filtering is only applied to the entries that pattern-match the category filter, and content filtering is only applied to the entries that pattern-match both category and file name filters.

 .. _dds_layer_log_filter_category: